WH1T3-E4GL3/white-deface/README.md

 ## Note

-Only defaces websites with WebDAV vulnerability
+⚠️Only defaces websites with WebDAV vulnerability⚠️

 # Installation
 ____________________